recordrobotics/SwerveDriveBase/docs/source/code-structure/subsystems/acquisition.rst

-Acquisition
+Intake
 =============================
-``public class Acquisition extends KillableSubsystem`` Section of the Robot resposible for collecting notes from the field
+``public class Intake extends KillableSubsystem`` Section of the Robot resposible for collecting notes from the field

 Spins 1 DC motor

 Aquisition can be spinning into the note channel (IN), out of the note channel (REVERSE), or not moving(OFF).
 On Start up defaults to off
-The state of the acquisition is changed through calling ``toggle(AcquisitionStates state)``.
+The state of the Intake is changed through calling ``toggle(IntakeStates state)``.

-**public void toggle(AcquisitionStates state, double speed))**
+**public void toggle(IntakeStates state, double speed))**
-	Changes the speed of the acquisition in the inputed direction **public void toggle(AcquisitionStates state)**
+	Changes the speed of the Intake in the inputed direction **public void toggle(IntakeStates state)**
-	Wrapper around general toggle this function turns the acquisition in the inputed direction and sets it to the default speed
+	Wrapper around general toggle this function turns the Intake in the inputed direction and sets it to the default speed